adventure-portal/adventure-portal.github.io/index.md

 ## Milestone 2: Data Models, Routing, and UI
 The objective was to implement data collections to hold user profiles/activities, dynamic routing, and UI upgrades.
 Milestone 2 was completed on April 27, 2017.

-The goal for Milestone 2 was to implement tests for the data models, complete the ActivitesCollection and UsersCollection, connect data models to the UI, provide dynamic routing from cards, icons, and buttons, implement dynamic page authentication routing, and to continue working on the UI and layout of the site.
+The goal for Milestone 2 was to implement tests for the data models, complete the ActivitiesCollection and UsersCollection, connect data models to the UI, provide dynamic routing from cards, icons, and buttons, implement dynamic page authentication routing, and to continue working on the UI and layout of the site.
 The main goal was to implement the data models: the underlying set of Mongo Collections and the operations upon them that would support the Adventures Portal application.
 We implemented the data model as a set of JavaScript classes.
 The ActivitiesCollection class and the UsersCollection class provides common fields and operations as these two classes inherit from BaseCollection and provided the persistent data structures useful for Adventure Portal.

 The following pages were implemented:
 * Loading/Spinner Page